caliswagilistic/lsfg-vk-qt-ui/README.md

 # lsfg-vk-qt-ui
 qt user interface for [lsfg-vk](https://github.com/PancakeTAS/lsfg-vk/)

-not officially endorsed by them
+not officially endorsed by them, nor should it be

 ## dependencies
 - [lsfg-vk](https://github.com/PancakeTAS/lsfg-vk/)
 - Python 3.7+